jackylin2012/fcm_cli/README.md

   visualization will be saved

 Options:
+  --csv-path FILE                 Path to the csv file.
+Only needed if
+                                  `dataset` is 'csv'

+  --csv-text TEXT                 Column name of the text field in the csv
+                                  file.
+Only needed if `dataset` is 'csv'

+  --csv-label TEXT                Column name of the label field in the csv
+                                  file.
+Only needed if `dataset` is 'csv'

   --nconcepts INTEGER             No. of concepts (default: 5) --embed-dim INTEGER             The size of each word/concept embedding
                                   vector (default: 50)